Duality for Delsarte's extremal problem on locally compact Abelian groups: Background material from the harmonic analysis on LCA groups

+The space\footnote{In the literature another notation is $(C,\ell^1).$} $X$ is also of ``mixed-norm'' type, and is a Banach space with the given norm.

-The space $X$ is a so-called ``mixed norm space'', whose study was initiated by Wiener and later further developed by many authors, see, e.g., \cite{Holland1975, Stewart1979, Feichtinger1977, Feichtinger1983, FournierStewart1985}.
-For us, the most relevant information is contained in \cite{AG-apm}.
-It is easy to see that the set $C^{1,\infty}(G;\RR)$ and the topology thereon, given by the above defined norm, is independent of the particular choice of the lattice and the tile.
-Similarly, one defines the mixed-norm space $C^{1,\infty}(G;\CC)$ of complex-valued functions.
+It is easy to see that the set $C^{\infty,1}(G;\RR)$ and the topology thereon, given by the above defined norm, is independent of the particular choice of the lattice and the tile.
+Similarly, one defines the mixed-norm space $C^{\infty,1}(G;\CC)$ of complex-valued functions.

-\begin{remark} \begin{enumerate}[(a)] \item One has $C^{1,\infty}(G;\RR)\subseteq C(G;\RR)\cap L^\infty(G;\RR)$. \item Note that $C^{1,\infty}(G;\RR)$ is a Banach space with the above given norm, and it is even a Banach lattice with the pointwise ordering.
-Moreover, the space $C_c(G;\RR)$ of compactly supported, real-valued, continuous functions is contained in $C^{1,\infty}(G;\RR)$ and dense (for this, along with some refined statements, see Proposition \ref{prop:density} below).
+\begin{remark} \begin{enumerate}[(a)] \item One has $C^{\infty,1}(G;\RR)\subseteq C(G;\RR)\cap L^\infty(G;\RR)\cap L^1(G;\RR)$. \item Note that $C^{\infty,1}(G;\RR)$ is not just a Banach space but even a Banach lattice with the pointwise ordering.
+Moreover, the space $C_c(G;\RR)$ of compactly supported, real-valued, continuous functions is contained in $C^{\infty,1}(G;\RR)$ and dense (for this, along with some refined statements, see Proposition \ref{prop:density} below).
 (The analogous statements hold for the complex-valued spaces as well.) \item An important feature of this setting is that for (finitely generated and) discrete groups we obtain $X=\ell^1(G;\RR)$ with equivalent norms; while for compact $G$ we have $X=C(G;\RR)$ with equivalent norms. \end{enumerate} \end{remark}

 In the following we will denote the set of continuous (possibly complex-valued) positive definite functions as $\DD$, and set $\Dc:=\DD\cap C_c(G;\CC)$.